SaintRod/multi-lang-project-template/README.md

 A) No clue what language will be used, and the project hasn't been started

+The following will create the results in the current directory.
+Copy/cut and paste the results to the project root directory when it's been created.

 ```
-# the following will create the results in the current directory
-# copy the results to the project root directory when it's been created
 ./create-project.sh
 ```